wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 ## Glossary

+   * <a target="_blank" href="https://www.rfc-editor.org/info/rfc4949">RFC 4949</a> - Internet Security Glossary
-PROTIP: <a target="_blank" href="https://quizlet.com/222277746/devsecops-acronyms-and-buzzwords-flash-cards/">
+   * <a target="_blank" href="https://www.sans.org/security-resources/glossary-of-terms/">SANS Glossary</a> of terms
-My Quizlet of Cyber Security Aconyms</a>
+   * PROTIP: <a target="_blank" href="https://quizlet.com/222277746/devsecops-acronyms-and-buzzwords-flash-cards/">My Quizlet of Cyber Security Aconyms</a>
+   * PROTIP: Acronyms here are in my <a target="_blank" href="https://quizlet.com/159167491/acronyms-for-secure-iot-flash-cards/">444 item Quizlet flashcards for Cyber Security</a> for you to study more efficient.
+   <br /><br />

+REMEMBER:
 * Guidelines - recommended actions to follow
 * Policies - general statements from management
 * Standards - specific mandatory security controls
 * Procedures - step-by-step instructions
 <br /><br />

 <a name="Threats"></a>

-Definitions: REMEMBER:
 * A <a href="#Threats">threat</a> is a potential harmful incident.
 * A threat agent (a malicious actor) is an individual or group that can manifest a threat.
 * A threat event is a specific instance of a threat

 * A vulnerability is a (potentially exploitable) weakness where there is the absence of a countermeasure in place.
 * An exposure is an instance of being subjected or exposed to losses from a threat.
 * A trigger is an event that indicates that a risk has occurred or is about to occur.
 * <strong>Enticements</strong> are apparent flaws deliberately made available for penetration and exploitation.

 * <a href="#Attacks">Attacks</a> are attempts to violate an organization’s security or privacy
 * An <strong>exploit</strong> is when a threat agent successfully takes advantage of a vulnerability
 * Likelihood (of occurrence) is a weighted factor that a given threat agent is capable of exploiting a given vulnerability
 * Level of risk before treatment is the <strong>inherent risk</strong>
 * A <strong>breach</strong> is an attack that has been successful in reaching its goal.
+NIST 900-53 defines "a breach results in the loss of control, compromise, unauthorized disclosure, unauthorized acquisition, or a similar occurrence where a person other than an authorized user accesses or potentially accesses personally identifiable information or an authorized user accesses or potentially accesses such information for other than authorized purposes.
+Incident response training emphasizes the obligation of individuals to report both confirmed and suspected breaches invlving information in any medium or form, including paper, oral, and electronic.
+Incident response training includes tabletop exercises that simulate a breach."
-   * Impact is the magnitude of harm caused by a threat source
+* <strong>Impact</strong> is the magnitude of harm caused by a threat source
 <br /><br />

-PROTIP: Acronyms here are in my <a target="_blank" href="https://quizlet.com/159167491/acronyms-for-secure-iot-flash-cards/">444 item Quizlet flashcards for Cyber Security</a> for you to study more efficient.

 <hr />